Editorial statute

 1. … has an educational mission,

-VIII.
+IX.
 Community

-2. Only through interaction with our audience can we create spaces in
+2. Only through interaction with our audience can we create spaces in which many people enjoy exchanging ideas.
+To make a discussion interesting and fun, our principle for comments is always: quality over quantity.

-IX.
-Ethics and Supervisory Board
+X. Ethics Board and Supervisory Board

 1. The Ethics Board advises the management of CORRECTIV with regard to the ethical compatibility of CORRECTIV’s editorial activities with good journalistic work.